Inist-CNRS/node-jbj-command/README.md

 1
 ```

-Warning: if you use a JBJ module, it has to be installed, otherwise, there will be an error:
+Warning: if you use a JBJ module, it has to be installed globally, otherwise, there will be an error:

 ```bash
 $ jbj -u parse -u array test/style1.json test/input1.json